Stan-Getz/natours/README.md

 # natours

-# A website for testing MondoDB and Express.js functionality
+# A website for testing MongoDB and Express.js functionality